 Education personnel play a crucial role in identifying and reporting child maltreatment.
 However, school closures amid COVID-19 pandemic disrupted this vital reporting system.
-We causally investigate how remote learning influenced trends in child maltreatment allegations and the severity of these cases, leveraging county- and state-level variations in remote learning instructional weeks in the United States during the 2020-21 school year.
-Utilizing report-level data from the National Child Abuse and Neglect Data System (NCANDS), we find that in counties and states with higher exposure to remote instruction, fewer allegations were reported, but a higher proportion of allegations were substantiated, and maltreatmentrelated child fatalities increased.
+I causally investigate how remote learning influenced trends in child maltreatment reports and risks, leveraging county-level variations in remote learning instructional weeks in the United States during the 2020-21 school year.
+Utilizing maltreatment report and maltreatmentrelated fatality data from the National Child Abuse and Neglect Data System (NCANDS), I find that counties with higher exposure to remote instruction experienced fewer screened-in allegations of school-aged children, but a higher substantiated allegations and an increase in maltreatment-related child fatalities.
 The reduction in allegations was primarily driven by those reported by education personnel, and the impacts varied significantly based on characteristics such as the child's race/ethnicity and the type of maltreatment.
-These results highlight an unintended cost of distance learning: remote instruction impaired the detection of child maltreatment, particularly among underrepresented groups, leading to fewer reports but more severe cases that could have lasting impacts on children.
-They also urge prompt policy interventions to safeguard children who remain undetected and to prevent the consequences of remote learning from exacerbating existing inequalities in child welfare.
+These results highlight an unintended cost of distance learning: remote instruction impaired the detection of child maltreatment, leading to fewer reports but more severe cases that could have lasting impacts on children.
+They also urge prompt policy interventions to safeguard children who remain undetected and to repair the reporting gaps caused by educator-child disconnection.